FALL & SPRING SEMESTERS:

 001828Back to top Back to top

-The priority deadline is March 10th 11:59 PM each year to be eligible for any Indiana state aid.
+As of 2016, you can now file your FAFSA as early as October 1st.
+The priority deadline for completion is March 10th 11:59 PM of each year in order to be eligible for any Indiana state aid.
 If you file your FAFSA after the deadline, you will still be eligible for federal aid, but not Indiana state aid.

 Additionally, if you have any corrections that you must make to your FAFSA, you must do so by May 15th each year to keep your eligibility for Indiana state aid.